 When bearded dragons dig in an enclosure, they use their front and hind legs to press substrate out of the way and create holes in the bedding.

-If you don’t use substrate, your beardy may still be “digging” if it’s moving the flooring or furniture and trying to get underneath it.
+If you don’t use substrate, your bearded dragon may still be “digging” if it’s moving the flooring or furniture and trying to get underneath it.

-In both circumstances, look at these reasons below for information on why your bearded dragon is digging even if there is nothing to uncover.
+In both circumstances, there are reasons why your bearded dragon is digging, even if there’s nothing to uncover.

 3 Reasons Bearded Dragons Dig